 Slang meaning: The slums

-This is the Colombian way to talk about the slums, ghetto, drug-ridden neighborhoods, etc.
+This is the Colombian way to talk about slums, ghettos, drug-ridden neighborhoods, etc.

 22. Los Tombos